toptal/picasso/docs/decisions/19-container-responsive-spacing-properties.md

 ## Proposal

 `Container` spacing properties have to allow setting values depending on the screen size without workarounds for consumers.
 The implementation should follow the mobile-first approach, do not degrade performance, and be compatible with SSR.
+The existing way of specifying spacing properties should work the same, `top={spacing[2]}` sets `spacing[2]` for all screen sizes.

 This RFC proposes changes to the `Container` component API and does not propose technical implementation due to the problems described in [technical challenges section](#technical-challenges) and the fact that upcoming Picasso migration to TailwindCSS can potentially solve described technical problems.